kgondim/e2/p1/README.md

 + _Otherwise, assign a value winner to Player B_
 + _Report the results of Player A's Move, Player B's move, the flip, and the winner to the page_

+# Create array for each di
+# choose a random element from each di and put in variable
+# Total each di and allocate to Player 1
+ # Repeat for Player 2
+# compare Player 1 total to Player 2 total.
+# If Player1 score is greater, Player 1 is winner.
+# If Player2 score is greater, Player 2 is winner.
+# If tied, No one wins.
+# Message reporting results in view